timkinsman/homemade-recipes/README.md

 >;
 ```

-With this recipe configured, you can now use it for your button component.
+With this homemade recipe, you can now use it for your button component.

 ```tsx
 // button.tsx